Viper Documentation

 Solana: a fixed 0.01 SOL is reserved for transaction fees and account rent.

-Base, BSC, Ethereum & Hyperliquid: the reserve is dynamic.
+Base, BSC, Ethereum, Hyperliquid & Robinhood: the reserve is dynamic.
 It tracks the current network gas price — roughly 3× the estimated cost of one swap — so a sudden fee spike can't leave your wallet unable to cover gas, and it's capped so it never holds back more than needed.
-It never falls below a floor of 0.0025 ETH on Base, 0.001 BNB on BSC, 0.0025 ETH on Ethereum, or 0.02 HYPE on Hyperliquid; when gas is cheap you'll see close to the floor, and when gas is high the reserve rises automatically.
+It never falls below a floor of 0.0025 ETH on Base, 0.001 BNB on BSC, 0.0025 ETH on Ethereum, 0.02 HYPE on Hyperliquid, or 0.0025 ETH on Robinhood; when gas is cheap you'll see close to the floor, and when gas is high the reserve rises automatically.

-When swapping a stablecoin (USDC or USDT), the full amount is used since gas is paid in the native token.
+When swapping a stablecoin (USDC, USDT, jupUSD, or USDG), the full amount is used since gas is paid in the native token.

 Stablecoin Balances on Home Screen

-No fees: Stablecoin swaps are completely free — no platform fee is charged on any direction (native↔USDC, native↔USDT, or USDC↔USDT) on any chain.
-Stablecoin swaps also do not count toward your daily P&L and are not shown in your trade history.
+No platform fee: Dedicated stable swaps have no platform fee.
+These swaps also do not count toward your daily P&L and are not shown in your trade history.

 Bridge

-Move funds across chains via the 0x cross-chain API — between Solana, Base, BSC, Ethereum, Hyperliquid, and other supported EVM chains.
+Move funds across chains via the 0x cross-chain API — between Solana, Base, BSC, Ethereum, Hyperliquid, Robinhood, and other supported chains.

 Use the 🌉 Bridge button on the main menu, or send /bridge, to start a guided cross-chain transfer.
 Bridges are routed through the 0x cross-chain API, an aggregator that finds the best route across underlying bridges and DEX paths.